sronglongchhem/ios/README.md

 The `Store` exposes an observable which emits the whole state of the app every time there's a change and a method to dispatch actions that will modify that state.

-In order for it to work it uses the app `Reducer` and the `Environment`.
-More on these two later.
+In order for it to work it uses the app `Reducer`.
+More on it later.

 The `State` is just a struct that contains ALL the state of the application.
 All properties are `var`, because we are going to mutate it, but don't worry, mutations only happen in reducers.
 It has an initializer with no parameters which creates the initial state of the app.